Many professions require some form of programming. Accountants program

 Signature, Purpose Statement, Header

-State which data the desired function consumes and what it produces.
-Articulate what the function computes as a concise one-line statement.
+State what kind of data the desired function consumes and produces.
+Formulate a concise answer to the question what the function computes.
 Define a stub that lives up to the signature.

 Work through examples that illustrate the function’s purpose.

 Translate the data definitions into an outline of the function.